 Returning students who have withdrawn and wish to return will be accepted in the following order of priority: (1) Any student who has withdrawn from school for financial or transportation difficulties shall be considered for re-admission on a space-available basis at the discretion of the Principal in consultation with the Pastor.
-(2) Any student who has withdrawn from school for academic or disciplinary reasons shall be considered for re-admission on a space-available basis at the discretion of a space-available basis at the discretion of the Principal in consultation with the Pastor.
+(2) Any student who has withdrawn from school for academic or disciplinary reasons shall be considered for readmission on a space-available basis at the discretion of the Principal in consultation with the Pastor.